oliversalzburg/iac-aws-bootstrap/README.md

 - Resulting identifiers are stored in KMS encrypted SSM parameters.
 - State, lock, and keys are replicated to secondary region.
   Keys are additionally replicated to a "keystore region".
 - State and replica have distinct log buckets in their respective regions.
+  Logs are encrypted and replicated cross-region.
 - State version history and log history are maintained through lifecycle management.

 > [!NOTE]
 > All resources are locked down through resource-based policies, as applicable.
 For S3 buckets:
+> - Require state requests to originate from MFA-authenticated sessions.
 > - Require all requests to use TLS.
-> - Require non-replication requests to originate from MFA-authenticated sessions.
 > - Prevent all PUT and DELETE requests on replication targets.
 > - Require non-logging objects to be encrypted exclusively with our key.
 > - The primary state store additionally requires MFA-authenticated sessions to not be older than 1 hour.